-- Schools may disclose education records to parents if the student is a dependent for income tax purposes. - Schools may inform parents if a health or safety emergency involves their son or daughter. - Schools may inform parents if the student who is under age 21 has violated any law or its policy concerning the use or possession of alcohol or a controlled substance.
+- Schools may disclose education records to parents if the student is a dependent for income tax purposes. - Schools may inform parents if their son or daughter is involved in a health or safety emergency. - Schools may inform parents if a student who is under age 21 has violated any law or its policy concerning the use or possession of alcohol or a controlled substance.